 Worried about starting a DMP?
 Answers to common questions.

 A reader said she was scared about starting a Debt Management Plan (DMP).
-Her worries were that her husband's credit rating would be affected and that she would get lots of phone calls from creditors.
-Another reader has asked if he can get a new mortgage fix if he is in a DMP I thought it would be useful to look at the most common concerns people have about DMPs.
-Setting up a … [Read more...]
+She was worried her creditors might not freeze interest or could take her to court.
+Another reader asked if he can get a new mortgage fix if he is in a DMP I thought it would be useful to look at the most common concerns people have about DMPs.
+Setting up a DMP Will I get lots of phone calls from creditors?
+You … [Read more...]

 - « Previous Page